ghi-electronics/Docs/hardware/fez/intro.md

 ### Start Coding

-Now that you have installed the bootloader and firmware on the G120, you can setup your host computer and start programming.
+Now that you have installed the bootloader and firmware on the FEZ, you can setup your host computer and start programming.
 Go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.

 ### Code Samples